influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb.md

 - Ability to set UTC time for a custom time range query.
 - Ability to set a minimum or maximum value for the y-axis visualization setting (rather than requiring both).
 - New `csv2lp` library for converting CSV (comma separated values) to InfluxDB line protocol.
+- Add influxdb version to the InfluxDB v2 API `/health` endpoint.

 ### Bug Fixes